robvanmieghem/gominer/README.md

 gominer
 ```

-Commandline arguments with default values:
+Usage of ./gominer:
 ```
+  -H string
+    	siad host and port (default "localhost:9980")
+  -I int
--I=28: Intensity
+    	Intensity (default 28)
+  -cpu
--cpu=false: If set, also use the CPU for mining, only GPU's are used by default
--v: Show version and exit
+    	If set, also use the CPU for mining, only GPU's are used by default -v	Show version and exit
--h: Show help
 ```

 See what intensity gives you the best hashrate.